Wondering how much a business loan is going to cost you?

 For example, high-street banks usually cap start-up and new business loans at around £50,000, whereas speciality lender may be able offer up to £200k, but at much higher interest rates.

-If you want to get a better idea how much you can borrow, click here to compare loans on Funding Options.
+If you want to get a better idea how much you can borrow, click here to compare loans on Think Business Loans.

 Annual Interest Rate: The interest rate on your loan can vary widely across lenders.
 For example, many high-street banks offer unsecured business loans as low as 4.9%, with typical rates being closer to 10%.